Mgrimaldi20/MEngine/README.md

 sudo apt install libglu1-mesa-dev sudo apt install libasan6
 ```

+## Installing the Engine
+Install scripts have been created, this is how the engine will be installed for end users and the given diretory structure used.
+The install scripts use the same semantics as the build scripts:
+`./install [macos|linux] [debug|release]`
+`install_win.bat [debug|release]`

 ## Developing A Game
 To develop a game you need to define a .def file that contains the following, it must export the `GetMServices` function: